 - A letter of recommendation from the head of the department of the applicant's home institution indicating the reasons why the Fellowship would be beneficial.
 This letter should also list all other Fellowships previously received by the applicant, especially for travel abroad to attend meetings or to study at another institution.

-Applications should be in English and can be submitted at any time, but should reach the Chairman of the Committee at least three months before the intended visit.
+Applications should be in English and should be submitted to the Chairman of the Committee.

 All documents should be sent as e-mail attachments (Word file or pdf); no printed applications should be sent in the regular mail.

 The deadlines for the receipt of applications each year are: